Zac Dawson: Fremantle

 In November 2011, Dawson left the Saints after deciding against signing a new contract with the club.
 He moved to Fremantle Dockers for the 2012 season, reuniting him with former St Kilda coach Ross Lyon.

 Zac Dawson's ability to organise his teammates has been crucial in Ross Lyon's 'defensive chain' at St Kilda and now at Fremantle.
-In 2013 Dawson played in his 4th losing grand final as Fremantle made it to their first ever premiership decider.
+In 2013 Dawson played in his 3rd losing grand final, and 4th overall, as Fremantle made it to their first ever premiership decider.

 In 2014 Dawson's form peaked in the finals, where he was named Fremantle's Player of the Finals along with Cameron Sutcliffe.
 He extended his contract until the end of the 2017 season in March 2015.
 However he would only play five AFL games in 2015, with a series of groin injuries delaying his start to the season, and then fracturing his thumb in his first game back for Peel in the West Australian Football League.